-“Diagnosis is a major problem in antibacterial resistance, and gonorrhea has been identified by the U.S. Centers for Disease Control and the World Health Organization as a concerning bacterium with rapidly emerging resistance,” he said.
+“Accurate diagnostics that are more readily available will result in better detection and timely treatment, which could help to slow the rise of antibiotic resistance,” Fowler said.
+“Diagnosis is a major problem in antibacterial resistance, and gonorrhea has been identified by the U.S. Centers for Disease Control and the World Health Organization as a concerning bacterium with rapidly emerging resistance.”

-ARLG investigators collaborated with the National Institute of Allergy and Infectious Diseases (NIAID), the FDA, Cepheid, and Hologic on this unique study design that incorporated simultaneous testing of samples from a single patient’s pharynx and rectum on multiple diagnostic platforms.
-Results from this simultaneous testing were incorporated into a reference, or “gold,” standard that could then be used to assess whether each of the diagnostic platforms correctly diagnosed extragenital gonorrhea and chlamydia.
+Investigators collaborated with the National Institute of Allergy and Infectious Diseases (NIAID), the FDA, Cepheid, and Hologic on this unique study design that incorporated simultaneous testing of samples from a single patient’s pharynx and rectum on multiple diagnostic platforms.
+Results from this simultaneous testing were incorporated into a reference, or gold standard, that could then be used to assess whether each of the diagnostic platforms correctly diagnosed extragenital gonorrhea and chlamydia.